material-components/material-components-web/docs/codelabs/building-beautiful-sites/docsite/2-explore.md

 In Terminal, press `command + T` to open another tab.

-Then copy and paste into the new tab `open -a Sublime app.css; open -a Sublime index.html`.
+Then copy and paste into the new tab `open -a "Sublime Text" app.css index.html`.

 Sublime should open two files: `index.html` and `app.css`.